webbasedcode/documentation/doc/user_stories/COD53.md

 ## Beschrijving
-Basically making sure the output of the docker container also works with java.
+Making sure the output of the java code is displayed properly in the frontend like what happens when running javascript code.

 ## Steps